 In sum, extensive legislative and regulatory reform in respect of financial institutions has been enacted in recent years and some remains in progress.
+In addition, following the 2016 U.S. presidential election, there is uncertainty surrounding the regulatory agenda of the new administration which includes proposals to repeal or significantly reduce a number of elements of the Dodd-Frank Act.
 It is impossible to accurately predict which additional measures will be adopted or to determine the exact content of such measures and, given the complexity and uncertainty of a number of these measures, their ultimate impact on the Issuer.
-The overall effect of these measures, whether already adopted or in the process of being adopted, may be to restrict the Issuer's ability to allocate and apply capital and funding resources, limit its ability to diversify risk, reduce the availability of certain funding and liquidity resources, increase its funding costs, increase the cost for or reduce the demand for the products and services it offers, result in the obligation to carry out internal reorganizations, structural changes or divestitures, affect its ability to attract and retain talent, and, more generally, affect its competitiveness and profitability, which would in turn have an adverse effect on its business, financial condition, and results of operations.
+The overall effect of these measures, whether already adopted or in the process of being adopted, has been and may further be to restrict the Issuer's ability to allocate and apply capital and funding resources, limit its ability to diversify risk, reduce the availability of certain funding and liquidity resources, increase its funding costs, increase the cost for or reduce the demand for the products and services it offers, result in the obligation to carry out internal reorganizations, structural changes or divestitures, affect its ability to attract and retain talent, and, more generally, affect its competitiveness and profitability, which would in turn have an adverse effect on its business, financial condition, and results of operations.